 |

 The Magnasonic All-in-One is another easy-to-use film scanner.
-It has simple controls and a large LDC display.
+It has simple controls and a large LCD display.
 You can use it with or without a computer.
 And it transforms old negatives into bright and vibrant digital images.

 It’s also the most affordable film scanner on our list.
 And it couldn’t be easier to use.